Naomi Layzell

-Naomi Layzell (born 29 February 2004) is an English professional footballer who plays as a centre back for Women's Super League club Manchester City, and the England under-23s.
+Naomi Layzell (born 29 February 2004) is an English professional footballer who plays as a centre back for Women's Super League club Everton, on loan from Manchester City, and the England under-23s.

-Career

-Club
+Club career

 Layzell made her first team debut for Bristol City in the FA Women's League Cup in a 4–0 win over London Bees on 7 October 2020, and made her first appearance in the Women's Super League against Manchester City on 7 November 2020.

 On 19 August 2024, Layzell signed for Manchester City on a four-year deal.
 She scored her first goal at club level during a 2–0 UEFA Women's Champions League win against Barcelona on 9 October 2024.

+On 27 July 2026, Layzell joined Everton on loan for the 2026–27 season.

-International
+International career

 Layzell has been featured throughout at all youth levels of the England national team set-up.
 During a training camp attended by the England under-23 and senior squads in February 2024, Layzell was one of the members of the under-23 team who trained with the senior squad.